opengisch/QField-docs/documentation/how-to/decorations.en.md

 ## Activating Decorations in QGIS
 :material-monitor: Desktop preparation

 In QGIS, you have to enable the elements you want to include in your project.
-To add and configure a decoration for your QField project, you must first enable it.
+To add and configure a decoration element for your QField project, you must first enable it.

 This is done from the main menu:
 **View > Decorations**